apache/nuttx-apps/examples/README.txt

   This is a simple test for SMP functionality.
 It is basically just the pthread barrier test with some custom instrumentation.

+examples/sotest
+^^^^^^^^^^^^^^^

+  This example builds a small shared library module test case.
+The test shared library is built using the relocatable ELF format and installed in a ROMFS file system.
+At run time, the shared library is installed and exercised.
+Requires CONFIG_LIBC_DLLFCN.
+Other configuration options:

+    CONFIG_EXAMPLES_SOTEST_DEVMINOR - The minor device number of the ROMFS block driver.
+For example, the N in /dev/ramN.
+Used for registering the RAM block driver that will hold the ROMFS file system containing the ELF executables to be tested.
+Default: 0

+    CONFIG_EXAMPLES_SOTEST_DEVPATH - The path to the ROMFS block driver device.
+This must match EXAMPLES_ELF_DEVMINOR.
+Used for registering the RAM block driver that will hold the ROMFS file system containing the ELF executables to be tested.
+Default: "/dev/ram0"

+  NOTES:

+  1. CFLAGS should be provided in CMODULEFLAGS.
+RAM and FLASH memory regions may require long allcs.
+For ARM, this might be:

+       CMODULEFLAGS = $(CFLAGS) -mlong-calls

+     Similarly for C++ flags which must be provided in CXXMODULEFLAGS.

+  2. Your top-level nuttx/Make.defs file must also include an approproate definition, LDMODULEFLAGS, to generate a relocatable ELF object.
+With GNU LD, this should include '-r' and '-e <entry point>'.

+       LDMODULEFLAGS = -r -e module_initialize

+     If you use GCC to link, you make also need to include '-nostdlib' or '-nostartfiles' and '-nodefaultlibs'.

+  3. This example also requires genromfs.  genromfs can be build as part of the nuttx toolchain.
+Or can built from the genromfs sources that can be found in the NuttX tools repository (genromfs-0.5.2.tar.gz).
+In any event, the PATH variable must include the path to the genromfs executable.

+  4. ELF size:  The ELF files in this example are, be default, quite large because they include a lot of "build garbage".
+You can greatly reduce the size of the ELF binaries are using the 'objcopy --strip-unneeded' command to remove un-necessary information from the ELF files.

+  5. Simulator.
+You cannot use this example with the the NuttX simulator on Cygwin.
+That is because the Cygwin GCC does not generate ELF file but rather some Windows-native binary format.

+     If you really want to do this, you can create a NuttX x86 buildroot toolchain and use that be build the ELF executables for the ROMFS file system.

+  6. Linker scripts.
+You might also want to use a linker scripts to combine sections better.
+An example linker script is at nuttx/sched/module/gnu-elf.ld.
+     That example might have to be tuned for your particular linker output to position additional sections correctly.
+The GNU LD LDMODULEFLAGS then might
+     be:

+       LDMODULEFLAGS = -r -e module_initialize -T$(TOPDIR)/sched/module/gnu-elf.ld

 examples/system
 ^^^^^^^^^^^^^^^